Skip to navigation Skip to content

 Customers are to liaise with ČZZS if they want to change the frequency they receive their life certificate (and payments).

-For general information about helping customers with life certificates, see Assisting customers to maintain and existing foreign pension.
+For information about helping customers with life certificates, see Assisting customers to maintain and existing foreign pension.

 Notices and Documents + Read more ...